CHAPTER 5 - ESTABLISHING AND MAINTAINING A GPC ACCOUNT

 5-5.
 Liability of Cardholders and Billing Officials

-f.
-SCO Oversight.
-The SCO and/or CCO have responsibility for the operation of the GPC program for their activity.
-The SCO is responsible for establishing effective internal controls that will ensure the appropriate management, operation, and oversight of the local GPC program.
-The SCO must establish and maintain a command climate to prevent the requiring activity from exercising undue influence over the actions of a cardholder.
-The SCO will establish local policies and procedures identifying informal and formal disciplinary actions to be taken in the event of noncompliance, fraud, misuse, and abuse.
+d.
+Command/SCO Oversight.
+The Command/SCO must establish and maintain a command climate to prevent undue influence over the actions of a cardholder.
+The Command/SCO will establish local policies and procedures identifying informal and formal disciplinary actions to be taken in the event of noncompliance, fraud, misuse, and abuse.
 Disciplinary actions should be based on the severity and frequency of the infraction and can range from informal actions (such as written or verbal counseling) to demotion, removal, or potential criminal prosecution.

 5-6.
 Card Suspension Policy